 This year in response to COVID-19, the Bureau of Investigation and Enforcement will once again hold their annual Pipeline Safety Conference virtually this year.
 The two-day event will take place on Wednesday, September 8 for Electric Safety and Thursday, September 9 for Pipeline Safety.
 The agenda will be available in July, along with registration information.
 Professional Development hours will be available as will a Virtual Vendor Room.

-Agenda - The Agenda for the virtual 2020 Electric Safety Conference, which was held on September 17, 2020.
+Agenda - The Agenda for the 2021 Electric Safety Conference, held on September 8.

 Electrical Safety Foundation International

 The Electrical Safety Foundation International (ESFI) is the premier non-profit organization dedicated exclusively to promoting electrical safety at home and in the workplace.
 May is Electrical Safety Month and to find out more information, visit the ESFI website.